 Guess what.
 It’s a lie.
 Your very existence, not to mention the whole truth and message of the gospel, is proof of that.

 We all torment ourselves over something, but if it isn’t making you a better person, it’s not worth it.
-Whatever you’re tormenting yourself over — and it doesn’t have to be fear of rejection — isn’t worth your time, your breath, your life, if it is a barricade preventing you from growing into the person God made you to be in Christ.
+Whatever you’re tormenting yourself over—and it doesn’t have to be fear of rejection—isn’t worth your time, your breath, or your life if it is a barricade preventing you from growing into the person God made you to be in Christ.

 Easier said than done, right?

 It’s a good thing we have a powerful God going before us.
 Just trust that.
 Trust Him.
 Take a risk.
-Even if it doesn’t turn out the way you wanted it to, let Him carry you to the place He wants you to be, and trust that this place will be a beautiful one.
+Even if it doesn’t turn out the way you wanted it to, let Him carry you to the place He wants you to be, and trust that it will be somewhere beautiful.